Melbourne’s Most Trusted Women’s Health Clinic

 On the day of the surgery, you will need to fast for 6 hours before the operation – no food drink or smoking.
 Make sure you wear comfortable clothing.
 If you are having an anaesthetic, you will need to be dropped off and picked up by your support person.

 Shortly after you arrive, you will be seen by our admission nurse who will go through your medical history and perform a preliminary abdominal ultrasound to confirm that surgery is suitable (e.g. that your dates are right and that the pregnancy is located within the uterus).
-The Nurse will discuss your decision to confirm that you are confident in proceeding with the abortion.
+The Nurse will discuss your decision to confirm that you are confident in proceeding with the termination.
 Then, she will explain the operation to you, going through the possible complications and after care information, and informing you of the recovery time.

 Immediately Prior to the Procedure